 Upon acceptance into membership, the following are required annually:

-- The submission of the Civilian Member Annual Ministerial Report.
+- The submission of the Appropriate Member Annual Ministerial Report.

 Failure to meet these requirements will ultimately result in removal from ECA membership.